hannehbb3/Cursor_Demo_Generation/README.md

 # Cursor AI Demo Generation

-This project was created to help **Solutions Engineer** build industry specific demos to appeal to customers who may want to see their data used in the **Snowflake AI Platform**.
+This project was created to help **Solutions Engineers** build industry specific demos to appeal to customers who may want to see their data used in the **Snowflake AI Platform**.

 The project approach is simple, with a lot of thought put into its execution.